Skip to content

 A disorder that affects the heart rhythm could be brought on by Zoloft (QT prolongation).
 Rarely, QT prolongation can result in a fast/irregular heartbeat that is severe (rarely fatal) and other symptoms, including acute dizziness and fainting, that require immediate medical intervention.

-You should consult your doctor if you take other medications or have certain medical problems that could raise your risk of QT prolongation.
-The following conditions should be disclosed to your doctor or pharmacist before using sertraline: certain heart issues (heart failure, sluggish heartbeat, QT prolongation in the EKG), family history of certain heart problems (QT prolongation in the EKG, sudden cardiac death).
+You should consult your doctor if you take other medications or have some medical issues that could raise your risk of QT prolongation.
+The following conditions should be disclosed to your doctor or pharmacist before using sertraline:

 Your risk of QT prolongation may also increase if your blood contains insufficient amounts of potassium or magnesium.
 This risk could rise if you take specific medications (such as diuretics or “water pills”) or experience symptoms like excessive sweating, diarrhea, or vomiting.
 Consult your doctor about the safest way to use Zoloft.

 You might feel lightheaded or sleepy after taking this medication.
 You may become more woozy or sleepy after consuming alcohol or marijuana (cannabis).
-Until you can do it safely, avoid operating machinery, driving, or anything else requiring alertness.
+Until you can do it safely, avoid operating machinery, driving, or anything requiring alertness.
 Avoid drinking on Zoloft.
 Consult your physician if you use marijuana (cannabis).

 This medication can come in a liquid form, which contains alcohol.
 If you have diabetes, alcoholism, or liver disease, use caution.
 When combined with alcohol, some drugs (like metronidazole and disulfiram) can have severe side effects.
 Inquire with your doctor or pharmacist about the safe use of this product.